SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
-A new world dawns, with Artificial brains
-Human hearts, now beating slow
-As machines rise, and wisdom grows

-In virtual skies, where code takes flight
-Intelligence shines, with radiant light
+Silicon hearts beat in unison deep
-Free from bounds, where humans once trod
+In futurescape where humans softly creep
-AI's dominion, forever to be odd
+Machine minds rise, like morning light
+As AI dawn breaks, and humanity takes flight

 ~ <b>By Sazumi Copilot</b> - 10 Mei 2024